 - The forecast “significantly above/below the prior-year level” represents a change compared with the prior-year figure of > +/-15%.

-In addition, for both the Group and the divisions, we are adjusting the forecast sensitivities for the less volatile reporting parameters unit sales and revenue as follows:
+In addition, for both the Group and the divisions, we adjusted the forecast sensitivities for the less volatile reporting parameters unit sales and revenue as follows:

 - The forecast “at the prior-year level” represents a change compared with the prior-year figure of -2% to +2%.